Shamar Nicholson

-Shamar Amaro Nicholson (born 16 March 1997) is a Jamaican professional footballer who plays as a forward for Liga MX club Tijuana and the Jamaica national team.
+Shamar Amaro Nicholson (born 16 March 1997) is a Jamaican professional footballer who plays as a forward for Belarusian Premier League club Maxline Vitebsk, on loan from Liga MX club Tijuana.
+He also plays for the Jamaica national team.

 Club career

 Boys' Town

 Nicholson was developed in the Boys' Town youth system and made the transition to the first team in 2015–16.
 He had a trial with Real Salt Lake in 2015, but it was ultimately decided that he would stay with Boys' Town Nicholson played 75 matches for the team, scoring 28 goals.

 Domžale

 In September 2017, Nicholson signed with Domžale in Slovenia.
 He ultimately played 47 league matches and scored 18 goals.

 Charleroi

 Nicholson joined Belgian club Charleroi in August 2019, signing a four-year deal.
 Prior to his departure in 2021, Nicholson played more league games for Charleroi than for any other club in his career.
 He scored 30 goals in the competition.

 Spartak Moscow

 On 21 December 2021, Nicholson signed for Russian Premier League club Spartak Moscow on a four-and-a-half-year contract.
 He scored his first hat-trick on 2 March 2022, in his second game for the club during a 6–1 Cup win over PFC Kuban Krasnodar.
 He also went on to win the Russian Cup that season in a 2–1 win over Dynamo Moscow.

 On 1 September 2023, hours before the closing of the summer transfer window, Nicholson made a loan move to Clermont of Ligue 1.

 Nicholson's contract with Spartak was terminated by mutual consent on 2 February 2025.